Autoencoder-assisted study of directed percolation with spatial long-range interactions: Autoencoder and numerical results

-it is common for the mean-square expansion\;$r^2$\; of a statistical system to be used in place of the measurement of the dynamic exponent\;$z$\;.
-However, practical simulations show that the mean-square expansion does not show a power-law decay at the critical point under the influence of long-time long-range interactions\cite{1998A}.
-Consider the existence of an absorbing phase under percolation probability in a finite system.
-At the critical point under the spatial dimension of the system \;$L$\;, there exists a characteristic time \;$t_f$\; for the appearance of the absorbing phase with the relation
+It is common to measure mean square spreading $r^2$ of surviving clusters from origin in place of the dynamical exponent $z$.
+However, simulations have shown that $r^2$ does not exhibit a power-law but diverges at the critical point in the presence of long-range interaction\cite{1998A}.
+In a finite lattice system, there is a non-vanishing probability of reaching the absorbing configuration.
+In the critical region, when the spatial size of the system is $L$, the system reaches an absorbing state after a characteristic time $t_f$, which satisfies the relation:

-Therefore, we try to determine the dynamical exponent \;$z$\; in a finite size system.
-Our basic strategy is to count the time steps of the arrival of the absorbing state when the system is at a critical point at different sizes and determine the dynamical exponent \;$z$\; by exponential fitting over multiple time steps.